knative/docs/serving/samples/helloworld-swift/README.md

     CMD [ ".build/release/HelloSwift"]
    ```

-1. Create a new file, `service.yaml` and copy the following service definition
+1. Create a new file, `service.yaml`, and copy the following service definition
    into the file.
-Make sure to replace `{username}` with your Docker Hub
+Replace `{username}` with your Docker Hub username.
-   username.

    ```yaml
     apiVersion: serving.knative.dev/v1alpha1